 All the benefits of the Mt.
-Madison level plus and a 1876 Founder pin.
+Madison level plus and an 1876 Founder pin.

-All the benefits of the 1876 Founder level plus Subscription to the White Mountain Guide Online.
+All the benefits of the 1876 Founder level plus a subscription to the White Mountain Guide Online.

 All the benefits of the Mt.
-Adams level plus Personal AMC guide for one day at the Highland Center or Joe Dodge Lodge
+Adams level plus a personal AMC guide for a day at the Highland Center or Joe Dodge Lodge

 All the benefits of the Mt.
-Washington level plus Opportunity to hike Mt.
+Washington level plus the opportunity to hike Mt.
 Katahdin with AMC staff.

 All the benefits of the Mt.
-Washington level plus Invitation to the President's Society's annual Alpine Supper Club event.
+Washington level plus invitations to the President’s Society’s annual Alpine Supper Club event.